traquito/traquito.github.io/docs/tracker/V1/README.md

 Jetpack can be powered from different sources -- USB or the dedicated pads on the top front of the Add-on Module.

-In Configuration Mode, Jetpack is invariably plugged into USB, and so uses power from USB to operate (See [USB notes](#a-note-about-usb) for clarification).
+In Configuration Mode, Jetpack is invariably plugged into USB, and so uses power from USB to operate (See [A Note about USB](#a-note-about-usb) for clarification).

 In Flight Mode, Jetpack can be powered from USB (eg power bank, not computer) or through the dedicated pads on the top front of the Add-on Module.
 It is expected that during actual flight, the dedicated front power pads are used.